 Another option is to enjoy Sveti Stefan over a tasty meal, coffee, or cocktail.
 For instance, those looking to splurge can opt to enjoy Aman’s mainland restaurant, Olive Restaurant & Bar.
 (Currently, the Olive Restaurant & Bar is closed until further notice.)
 Personally, we enjoyed watching the sunset on the terrace at

-According to its website, the Aman Sveti Stefan and Villa Miločer remain closed, even for the duration of the 2022 summer season.
+According to its website, the Aman Sveti Stefan remains closed but Villa Miločer is now accepting guests.
+Those who stay at Villa Miločer can access the private island by private tour.
 In addition, the Olive Restaurant & Bar remains closed until further notice.
+The property states, “We will provide an update soon regarding the reopening.”

 Budget Tip: Check out WayAway—a new flight aggregator platform that provides travelers with the best rates on airline tickets.
 Users can also purchase the WayAway Plus membership plan, which gives cashback on flights, accommodation, car rentals, tours, and more.